flatrick/dbup_test/docs/tutorial_sqlite.md

 ## Step 6: Build and run!

 Whenever you build and run this application, these two scripts will now be executed on the in-memory database.
+As the database is re-created in memory on every run, the scripts will always run, but for a database that is retained between start-ups of the application, DbUp will only execute the scripts it found that doesn't have an entry in DbUp's journal table.